 Lugogo Swamp Boat Outing:

 It is time for the adventurous boat outing on the Lugogo Swamp in the late afternoon.
 Here you are, paddled through the swamp in search of the elusive Shoebill.
 Though the Shoebill is often referred to as a stork, it is not, and it is more related to Pelicans than storks.
-The word Shoebill comes from the Arab Ivory and Slave traders who referred to them as a Flying Shoe.
+The word Shoebill comes from the Arab Ivory and Slave traders who referred to them as Flying Shoes.
 Hence Shoebill, who, like the crocodiles, goes back to the age of the dinosaurs.

 The Shoebill mates for life.
 Both parents raise young ones.
 They feed on Lungfish and stand there until they are ready to strike down on their prey.
 Be sure to have your camera ready for some great photos.